 When your delayed diagnosis is the difference between life and death where survival will require multiple treatments, surgeries, or hospitalization, you need legal help to collect the information and details that will protect your rights and preserve your claim for compensation from the doctor’s insurance.
-The Chicago medical malpractice lawyers Willens Injury Law Offices have the experience and skill needed to negotiate the labyrinth of medical forms and reports you will need for your case.
+The Chicago medical malpractice lawyers Willens & Baez have the experience and skill needed to negotiate the labyrinth of medical forms and reports you will need for your case.

 Medical forms are mix of objective and subjective information.
 Gathering this information from your doctors usually requires legal channels.
 Interpreting the forms may require an expert witness, which we provide.
 Having a working knowledge of how the medical field operates allows us to find the mistakes that were made and make a case for your compensation.
 This process isn’t easy, but our experience means that the important details won’t be missed.

 Mystery Symptoms Lead to Wrong Diagnosis, Surgical Error, Lawsuit

 A woman hoping to receive surgery that would aid her in conceiving a child, ended up with a total hysterectomy and a $1.75 million lawsuit.